Fertility and cancer treatment

 How can treatment affect fertility?

-Some treatments can damage sperm, reduce your sperm count or affect your ability to ejaculate.
-Read more about fertility issues for men.
+- Damage sperm, reduce sperm count or affect your ability to ejaculate.
+For more about fertility issues that affect men and people assigned male at birth, click here.

 Talk to your doctor before treatment starts